Ricette di Sicilia

 📦 Storage

-- • Store in an airtight container for up to 5 days.
+- • Store your ‘nzuḍḍi in an airtight container to keep them fresh for up to five days.

-- • Avoid freezing, as it diminishes their crunch.
+- • Avoid freezing, as this can affect their crisp texture and delicate fragrance.

-- • Warm lightly in the oven before serving to revive their fragrance.
+- • Warm them briefly in the oven before serving to revive their enticing aromas and crispness.

 🍷 Pairing